-"I'm going to give my mom a call and see what she suggests," I said, pulling out my long distance card and punching in the three hundred numbers required.
+"I'm going to give my mom a call and see what she suggests."
+I pulled out my long distance card and started punching in the three hundred numbers required.

-My mom was a doctor and would be able to tell me what kind of treatment I should get.
-I always hated going to the doctors or the hospital so I lucked out that my mom was a doctor and was the one to treat me and give me the prescriptions.
-Although I wasn't sure if that was legal.
-It's not like she was prescribing me pot or anything.
-The call finally connected and started to ring.
-I held the phone tighter and tighter the longer it kept ringing.
+I've always hated going to the doctors, let alone hospitals, so I lucked with my mom.
+She was a doctor and was the one to treat me and prescribe my medicine.
+Although I wasn't entirely certain it was legal, it wasn't like she was prescribing me pot or anything.
+The call finally connected and started ringing.
+With each ring, I held the phone tighter and tighter.
 New Orleans was only two hours ahead of Vancouver; someone in the house should be up by now.

 "What are you doing?
 TV really?"
 Zoe shook her head, "We should be heading out to the hospital!"

 "There appears to be an outbreak of a viral epidemic.
 Some say it is a new strain of the flu.
-We advise all people to stay indoors and if you come in contact will an infected individual please seek immediate medical assistance.
-Violent behavior has been reported as a symptom of the infected individuals and therefore should be avoided at all costs.
-The local police have been dispatched all over major cities to help contain the violent individuals."
+We advise everyone to stay indoors and, if you come in contact with an infected individual, seek immediate medical assistance.
+Violent behavior has been reported as a symptom of the virus and therefore victims should be avoided at all costs.
+The local police have been dispatched in all major cities to help contain the violent individuals."

 "Holy shit," Zoe said as she absentmindedly sat down on the bed corner.

-'If you come in contact will an infected individual please seek immediate medical assistance' was echoing through my head.
+"If you come in contact with an infected individual, seek immediate medical assistance," was echoing through my head.
 Am I infected with this viral thing now?
 What kind of treatment was there for it?
 I didn't feel like I was going to have some violent outburst like the woman from the lobby.
-Zoe just stared at me wide eyed.
+Zoe just stared at me wide eyed as the news continued.